 This year ISMAR, similar to IEEE VR, will have two different calls for papers.
 This first call will be for submission to the TVCG journal paper track.
 These papers will be published in a special issue of IEEE Transactions on Visualization and Computer Graphics (TVCG).
 The second call for papers will be for submission to the conference proceedings.
 The conference track call for papers and timeline are available on the ISMAR website.
 The conference track submission deadline occurs soon after the journal track notification.

-ISMAR 2021, the premier conference for Augmented Reality (AR) and Mixed Reality (MR) will be held on October 4-8 in Bari, Italy.
+ISMAR 2021, the premiere conference for Augmented Reality (AR) and Mixed Reality (MR) will be held on October 4-8 in Bari, Italy.

 Submissions may be up to 9 pages with an additional 2 pages of references.
 Accepted papers will be directly published in a special issue of IEEE Transactions on Visualization and Computer Graphics (TVCG).

 - All accepted papers will have the opportunity to be presented as a demo.

 - All accepted papers will have the opportunity to be presented as a poster.

 - All accepted papers will be archived in the IEEE Xplore digital library.

 All topics relevant to and advancing AR, MR and VR are of interest.
 VR papers are welcome regardless of their relevance to AR/MR. Topics of interest include, but are not limited to: